 They will fight against you but will not overcome you, for I am with you and will rescue you,” declares the Lord.

 Caleb and David knew in their day what God told Jeremiah in his.
-That is, God’s people will be opposed.
-That’s a given.
-We will seem like grasshoppers in comparison to our enemies.
+That is, that God’s people will be opposed…that’s a given.
+We will seem like grasshoppers in comparison.
 The “apparent” odds will be overwhelmingly against us.
-But God calls the weak, poor, small, seemingly insignificant hobbits of this world to serve as his subjects, his knights, to advance his Kingdom, even in the face of the enemy (perhaps especially so).
+But God calls the weak, poor, small, seemingly insignificant hobbits of this world to serve as his subjects – his knights – to advance his Kingdom – even in the face of the enemy (perhaps especially so).

-Philistines and other barbarians continue to surround God’s people today in a variety of ways.
-Yet we are called to stand firm in the face of such opposition because Caleb and David’s God is also our God.
+What are the obstacles you are facing?
 Is anything greater than the covenant-making, covenant-keeping Lord of Glory?
 It is this very God who promised never to forsake us.
-That alone is grounds for faith and courage in the midst of insurmountable odds.
+That in itself is our grounds for faith and courage – in the midst of insurmountable odds.

 Therefore, my dear brothers, stand firm.
 Let nothing move you.
 Always give yourselves fully to the work of the Lord, because you know that your labor in the Lord is not in vain.
 (1 Cor.
 15:58)

 Be on your guard; stand firm in the faith; be men of courage; be strong.
 (1 Cor.
 16:13)